 - 1. The level of creativity and craftsmanship demonstrated. - 2.
-The degree of basic skills exhibited using the elements and principles of this particular studio discipline. - 3.
-Portfolio presentations will be required throughout the duration of this course.

-4. Participation grade is established by your level of enthusiasm, commitment, involvement and flexibility in both studio and individual/collective critiques.
+The degree of knowledge and understanding of the elements and principles of this particular studio discipline. - 3.
+Portfolio presentations will be required throughout the duration of this course. - 4.
+Participation grade is established by your level of enthusiasm, commitment, involvement and flexibility in both studio and individual/collective critiques.
 It is also determined by your attending of all classes.
-If Zoom is required that is considered a class.